Enrich your journey to find your own unique strength and join us for a free live stream of the opening evening of this

 If you have already registered for the event and would like us to resend your link to view the live stream, click here.

-Elizabeth Lesser is cofounder of the Omega Institute and the Omega Women's Leadership Center.
-Author of The Seeker’s Guide and the New York Times best seller, Broken Open: How Difficult Times Can Help Us Grow, she has appeared on the Oprah Winfrey Show, the TED Women conference, and is a frequent speaker at conferences worldwide. elizabethlesser.org
+Elizabeth Lesser, cofounder of the Omega Institute and the Omega Women's Leadership Center, is author of The Seeker’s Guide, the New York Times best seller Broken Open: How Difficult Times Can Help Us Grow, and the memoir Marrow: A Love Story.
+She has appeared on the Oprah Winfrey Show, at the TED Women conference, and is a frequent speaker at conferences worldwide. elizabethlesser.org

 Brené Brown, PhD, LMSW, is a research professor at The University of Houston and author of the New York Times best-seller, Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent and Lead .
 She has studied vulnerability, courage, worthiness, and shame since 2000.
 Her TED talk on vulnerability is one of the most watched talks ever on TED.com. brenebrown.com